 Why Is Skyborg Important to the Air Force?

 Autonomous systems can significantly increase capability and be a force multiplier for the U.S. Air Force.
-By emphasizing future flexibility, openness, modularity and expandability, Skyborg represents an innovative way for the U.S. to prepare for potential engagements with near peer adversaries at a fraction of the cost of traditional systems.
+By emphasizing future scalability through a portable, modular, and adaptable autonomy system, Skyborg represents a transformational way for the U.S. to prepare for potential engagements with near peer adversaries.